Chapter 9, Title 11, United States Code: History

 The first municipal bankruptcy legislation was enacted in 1934 during the Great Depression.
 Although Congress attempted to draft the legislation so as not to interfere with the sovereign powers of the states guaranteed by the Tenth Amendment to the Constitution, the Supreme Court held the 1934 Act unconstitutional as an improper interference with the sovereignty of the states.
 Congress enacted a revised Municipal Bankruptcy Act in 1937, which was upheld by the Supreme Court.
 The law has been amended several times since 1937.

 From 1937 to 2008 there were fewer than 600 municipal bankruptcies.
-As of June 2012 the total was around 640.
-In 2012 there were twelve chapter 9 bankruptcies in the United States, and five petitions have been filed in 2013.
-Since 2010, 61 petitions have been filed.
+As of June 2012, the total was around 640.
+In 2012 there were twenty chapter 9 bankruptcies in the United States, and nine petitions have been filed in 2013.
+Since 2010, 81 petitions have been filed.

 Previous to the creation of Chapter 9 bankruptcy, the only remedy when a municipality was unable to pay its creditors was for the creditors to pursue an action of mandamus, and compel the municipality to raise taxes.
 During the Great Depression, this approach proved impossible, so in 1934, the Bankruptcy Act was amended to extend to municipalities.
 The 1934 Amendment was declared unconstitutional in Ashton v.
-Cameron County Water District.
+Cameron County Water Improvement District No. 1.